background

 While our hypothetical appliance retailer appears to require significant working capital investments (translation: It has cash tied up in inventory and receivables for 33 days on average), Noodles & Co, for example, has a very short operating cycle.

-We can see that Noodles & Co has a very short cash conversion cycle (<3 days).
+We can see that Noodles & Co has a short cash conversion cycle (<3 days).

-Working capital as a ratio is meaningful when it is compared, alongside activity ratios, the operating cycle and the cash conversion cycle, over time and against a company’s peers.
+Working capital as a ratio is meaningful when compared alongside activity ratios, the operating cycle, and the cash conversion cycle over time and against a company’s peers.

-Put together, managers and investors can gain critical insights into the short-term liquidity and operations of a business.
+Put together, managers and investors can gain critical insights into a business’s short-term liquidity and operations.

 Working Capital Calculation Example